What Is Contemporary? Symposium 2025

 The term contemporary means ‘belonging to or happening now’ but when added to the word dance, it unleashes a cascade of differing understandings and interpretations.
 We posed the question – what is contemporary? – not to suggest there is a singular definition.
 As the Dance Center’s founder Shirley Mordine used to say, ‘If you define something, it takes away its power.’

 The Dance Center of Columbia College Chicago invited artists, companies, and scholars to contemplate the possibilities.
-Chicago’s own Ensemble Español Spanish Dance Theatre, Visceral Dance Chicago, and Zachary Nicol will perform on the opening night showcase followed by a day of sessions by artists and scholars from D.C., Illinois, Indiana, Michigan, New York, Texas, Virginia, and the Netherlands.
+Chicago’s own Ensemble Español Spanish Dance Theater, Visceral Dance Chicago, and Zachary Nicol will perform on the opening night showcase followed by a day of sessions by artists and scholars from D.C., Illinois, Indiana, Michigan, New York, Texas, Virginia, and the Netherlands.
 Each session combines embodied and theoretical research to explore what is contemporary in dance.

 -Keesha Beckford and Dardi McGinley Gallivan, Co-Curators